 Performance Objective 2: All students will be at or above grade level in mathematics.

-- a) By the end of second grade, all students will be at or above grade level in math. - b) Students that are at or above grade level will continue to make at least one year's growth in mathematics.
+b) Students that are at or above grade level will continue to make at least one year's growth in mathematics.

 Evaluation Data Sources: mCLASS; Star Renaissance; STAAR Interims; STAAR performance